 State the genre you despise most with reason.

 Free form jazz.
 I like structure with quirky bridges but think soloing from beginning to end of a song is complete narcissism.

-List your favourite movies with reasons.
+List your favorite movies with reasons.

 Europa Europa – He survived against incredible odds

-From Dusk to Dawn – I write Tarantino style sound tracks.
+From Dusk to Dawn – I write Tarantino-style soundtracks.

 State the title of the song and the meaning.